Johns-Hopkins-CISRE/MISST/README.md

 MISST employs deep neural networks to **automate the grading of murinae polysomnograms** (PSGs).
 This program was developed as part of a research project conducted at the *Johns Hopkins Center for Interdisciplinary Sleep Research and Education*.
 By using a combination of residual connections, Bottleneck blocks, and fully-connected layers, MISST is able to classify raw PSGs **with little to no preprocessing**, while still remaining **lightweight** and **consistent**.

-Despite the plethora of existing sleep staging algorithms, none were adept at grading Murine sleep patterns.
+Despite the abundance of existing sleep staging algorithms, none were adept at grading Murine sleep patterns.
 MISST reached a validation accuracy of 87.6% and a Cohen's Kappa of 0.74.

 # Features
 - Bottlenecked CNN with a Preactivation ResNet structure